ianmat55/socket-chatbot/README.md

-kick() - kicks a specific user from chat ls() - lists active connections bc() - send msg directly to one client log() - logs all messages up to when command is called
+kick() - kicks a specific user from chat ls() - lists active connections bc() - send msg directly to one client

 Both Client and Server:
 read() - specify a path to text file and server will read file into chat